total-typescript/total-typescript-book/book-content/chapters/12-the-weird-parts.md

 });
 ```

-Your task is to fill out the skeleton of the `printUser` function so that the test case passes as expected.
+Your task is to implement the `printUser` function so that the test case passes as expected.

 Obviously, you could manually log the properties inside of the `printUser` function, but the goal here is to iterate over every property of the object.